delvtech/everlong/README.md

 ### Components

-<details><summary>EverlongStrategy</summary><p>
-- A `TokenizedStrategy` that converts deposited assets into long positions in Hyperdrive.
-- When longs become mature, they are sold and new longs are purchased with the proceeds.
-- Immature longs will be sold to fulfill withdrawals/redemptions.
-</p></details>

 #### EverlongStrategy

      - A `TokenizedStrategy` that converts deposited assets into long positions in Hyperdrive.
      - When longs become mature, they are sold and new longs are purchased with the proceeds.
      - Immature longs will be sold to fulfill withdrawals/redemptions.

 #### EverlongVault